sensiolabs/BehatPageObjectExtension/doc/index.rst

             }
         }

-Definining the ``$selector`` property is optional.
+Definining the ``$selector`` property is optional but adviced.
 When defined, it will limit all the operations on the page to the area withing the selector.
 Any selector supported by Mink can be used here.

-We can access custom elements just like we access inline ones:
+Accessing custom elements is much like accessing inline ones:

     .. code-block:: php